Fact check Frequently asked questions addressed to the German Development Ministry (BMZ)

 What is correct is that the (tax-funded) budget of the BMZ, the ministry responsible for Germany's development cooperation, was about 11.22 billion euros in 2024.
 That amounts to 2.35 per cent of the total national budget.
 In 2023, the BMZ had 12.16 billion euros at its disposal; that was about 2.5 per cent of the national budget.

 International statistics for ODA (official development assistance) include a broad range of budget expenditure beyond the Development Ministry's budget.
-In the last few years, the BMZ's share in total German ODA has always been between 40 and 50 per cent.
+In 2024, the BMZ's share in total German ODA was 36 per cent.
 The second-largest share was humanitarian assistance, which is provided by the Federal Foreign Office.

 The rules governing which costs are included in the statistics – and which are not – are based on international agreement reached within the Organisation for Economic Co-operation and Development (OECD).
-According to OECD statistics, Germany's ODA was 35.05 billion euros in 2023.
+According to OECD statistics, Germany's ODA was around 30 billion euros in 2024.

 Why is Germany providing so much more official development assistance than other countries?

-In terms of development funding as a proportion of gross national income, Germany ranks fourth behind Norway, Luxembourg and Sweden.
+In terms of development funding as a proportion of gross national income, Germany ranks fifth behind Norway, Luxembourg, Sweden and Denmark.
 Germany's relatively big development programme is in its own interest.
 That is also why it has a long tradition, across different coalition governments.
 As an economy with close international ties worldwide, Germany depends even more than others on fostering sound relations and close partnerships, and resolving global crises peacefully, through cooperation.

 Global problems can only be solved through global cooperation.
 For instance, climate change can only be halted through joint action worldwide.
 This is an effort that depends particularly on many of our partner countries.
 If these countries manage to invest immediately in renewable energy instead of taking a detour via fossil fuels, the entire planet will benefit.